 The SMU Student Health Center has the bacterial meningitis vaccination available.

-- This vaccination is offered during the Immunization Clinic times on Wednesdays, 9-11 AM and 1:30 - 3:30 PM.
+- This vaccination is offered during normal Clinic times.
 No appointment is necessary.

-- The cost is $150.
-A receipt may be obtained for insurance purposes.
+- A receipt may be obtained for insurance purposes.

 You may also obtain a meningitis immunization at you doctor’s office, a local pharmacy which provides immunizations or the county health department.